SKÅDIS Pegboard, wood, Show measurements specifications

 For many years, IKEA has partnered with businesses, governments, social groups and non-governmental organisations to fight forest degradation and deforestation and increase the volume and availability of wood from responsibly managed forests both for our own supply chain and beyond.
 We are on a journey to improve global forest management and make responsible wood sourcing the industry standard, contributing to building resilient forest landscapes and improve biodiversity.

 Fiberboard is a stable and durable material made of leftover wood from the wood industry.
 A durable outer layer of paint or laminate is added to the board.
-The difference between various types of fiberboards, such as HDF and MDF, is mainly the thickness, yet also how impact-resistant they are – and this determines what we use them for.
-So regardless if it’s a bed, a wardrobe or your new bathroom cabinet, the leftover wooden fiber becomes a resource instead of going to waste.
+The difference between various types of fiberboards, such as HDF and MDF, is mainly the thickness, yet also how impact-resistant they are.
+This determines if we will use them for bed frames, sofa frames, kitchen fronts, wardrobe doors, or something completely different.

 A storage solution for the entire home

 You can combine SKÅDIS storage series any way you like.
 And if you change your mind, it’s easy to change the accessories and create a new solution.
 Choose if you want to attach it to a desktop, to a shelf or hang it on the wall.